On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: The Fredholm index of and the spectral flow

 The definition does not depend on the choice of $ \delta $ by (i,ii) of Proposition \ref{prop:sf-properties}.
-Let $ P\sp + (A) $ be the spectral projector $ P(A;\{\re z > 0\}) $. \begin{defn} An asymptotically hyperbolic path is called \emph{essentially splitting} if the following properties \begin{enumerate} \item $ P^+ (A(+\infty)) - P^+ (A(-\infty)) $ is compact; \item $ [A(t),P^+ (A(+\infty))] $ is compact for every $ t $, \end{enumerate} holds, where $ [A,P] = A P - P A $. \end{defn} The definition above corresponds to the one given in \cite[Theorem~6.3]{AM03} when the property (i) above is added.
-Thus, we refer to the paths above as essentially splitting, as well. \begin{lemma} Let $ A $ be an asymptotically hyperbolic and essentially hyperbolic path.
-It is also essentially splitting if and only if the projectors of the subset $ \{P^+ (A(t)):t\in\mathbb{R}\} $ are compact perturbation of each other. \end{lemma} \begin{proof} Suppose $ A $ is essentially splitting and consider the restriction on the positive half-line.
-We denote with $ E^+ $ and $ E^- $ the ranges of $ P^+ $ and $ P^- $, respectively.
-With respect to the decomposition $ E = E^+ \oplus E^- $ we can write the operators of the path block-wise:
+Let $ P\sp + (A) $ be the spectral projector $ P(A;\{\re(z) > 0\}) $. \begin{defn} An asymptotically hyperbolic path is called \emph{essentially splitting} if the following properties \begin{enumerate} \item $ P^+ (A(+\infty)) - P^+ (A(-\infty)) $ is compact; \item $ [A(t),P^+ (A(+\infty))] $ is compact for every $ t\in\R $, \end{enumerate} hold, where $ [A,P] = A P - P A $. \end{defn} The definition above corresponds to the one given in \cite[Theorem~6.3]{AM03} when (i) holds.
+For short, we will refer to essentially splitting as a path satisfying (i) and (ii). \begin{lemma} Let $ A $ be an asymptotically hyperbolic and essentially hyperbolic path.
+It is also essentially splitting if and only if $ P\sp + (A(t)) - P\sp + (A(s)) $ is compact for every $ t,s\in\R $. \end{lemma} \begin{proof} Suppose $ A $ is essentially splitting. we denote by $ E^+ $ and $ E^- $ the ranges of $ P^+ (A(+\infty)) $ and $ P^- (A(+\infty)) $, respectively.
+With respect to the decomposition $ E = E^+ \oplus E^- $, we can write $ A(t) $ block-wise: